 - a.
 Determine if the applicant's professional training and/or experience meets the educational requirements for rank advancement. - b.
 Independently evaluate the application. - c.
 Confer with the dean about data in the professional portfolio. - d.
 Make a recommendation to the President. - e.
-Should the Provost/Vice President for Academic Affairs determine that the applicant's portfolio does not meet the educational requirements for rank advancement, a written explanation will be given to the applicant and a meeting set with the applicant to discuss how the application/ portfolio can be improved for resubmission in one year.
+Should the Provost/Vice President for Academic Affairs determine that the applicant's portfolio does not meet the educational and experience requirements for rank advancement, a written explanation will be given to the applicant and a meeting set with the applicant with the dean to discuss how the application/ portfolio can be improved for resubmission in one year.